bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 ### Lazy rendering

-In some instances, you may not want the content rendered when the side bar is not visible.
+In some instances, you may not want the content rendered when the sidebar is not visible.
 Simply set the `lazy` prop on `<b-sidebar>`.
-When `lazy` is true, the body and optional footer will _not_ be rendered whenever the sidebar is closed.
+When `lazy` is `true`, the body and optional footer will _not_ be rendered (removed from DOM) whenever the sidebar is closed.

 ## Visibility control

 ### `v-b-toggle` directive

-Using the `v-b-toggle` directive is the prefered method for opening the sidebar, as it automatically handles applying the `aria-controls` and `aria-expanded` accessibility attributes on the trigger element.
+Using the `v-b-toggle` directive is the prefered method for _opening_ the sidebar, as it automatically handles applying the `aria-controls` and `aria-expanded` accessibility attributes on the trigger element.

 The majority of examples on this page use the `v-b-toggle` directive.